surifirstpin/biplus_documentation/docs/Visualization.md

 Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
 Use a funnel when there is a sequential flow between stages, such as a sales process that starts with inquiry and ends with billing.

-A funnel chart is composed from a single set of numbers and a single set of labels.
-In AcuBi, this information can be aligned vertically (one column with labels, and one column with numbers) or horizontally (a single row with numbers, and the column headers are the labels).
-The chart can work with both pivoted and non-pivoted data.

 The following section describes the editing option for bubble chart in visualization.